-• Schedule 21-NEP: NEP/Graite Reliable Power RFA (ER18-346)
+• Schedule 21-NEP: National Grid/Graite Reliable Power RFA (ER18-346)

-On November 29, 2017, New England Power ("NEP") filed a Related Facilities Agreement ("RFA") with Granite Reliable Power, LLC ("Granite Reliable Power") to address costs associated with upgrades to NEP's equipment at the Moore Generating Station and modifications to NEP's protection system in connection with the Dummer, New Hampshire interconnection of Granite Reliable Power's 99 MW wind generation facility.
+On November 29, 2017, New England Power filed a Related Facilities Agreement ("RFA") with Granite Reliable Power, LLC ("Granite Reliable Power") to address costs associated with upgrades to NEP's equipment at the Moore Generating Station and modifications to NEP's protection system in connection with the Dummer, New Hampshire interconnection of Granite Reliable Power's 99 MW wind generation facility.
 A November 1, 2017 effective date was requested.
-Comments on this filing are due on or before December 20, 2017.
+Comments on this filing were due on or before December 20, 2017; none were filed.
+This matter is pending before the FERC.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).